 While this alone doesn’t confirm the whitepaper is AI-generated, some embarrasing mistakes eliminate any doubts:

-These errors clearly show that the whitepaper wasn’t created by a human – nor did anyone bother to proofread it.
+These errors clearly show that the whitepaper wasn’t created by a human – nor did anyone bother to proofread it in over a year.
 This raises serious concerns about Remittix’s credibility and the legitimacy of its claims.

 Unrealistic Promises Without Proof